PerezHz/TaylorIntegration.jl/docs/src/jet_transport.md

 non-linearities of the ODEs.
 Clearly, jet transport techniques allow to address stability properties beyond the linear case, though memory constraints may play a role.
-See [this example](@ref pendulum) illustrating the implementation for the simple pendulum.
+See [this example](@ref pendulum) illustrating the implementation for the simple pendulum, and [this one](@ref jettransport2) illustrating the construction of a Poincaré map with Jet transport techniques.

 ### [References](@id refsJT)